Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 creature.
 In addition, most creatures larger than Medium have a natural reach of 10 feet or more.

-**Provoking an Attack of Opportunity:** Two kinds of actions can provoke attacks of opportunity: moving out of a threatened square and performing an action within a threatened square.
+### Provoking an Attack of Opportunity
+Two kinds of actions can provoke attacks of opportunity: moving out of a threatened square and performing an action within a threatened square.